- Search for wildlife on multiple game drives and walks

 |Day 3||Full Day in Kruger National Park||Kruger National Park|

 |Day 5||Blyde River Canyon & Departure from Johannesburg|

-Day 1: Safari Arrival Day, Big 5 Night Drive, & Bush Braai
+Day 1: Safari Arrival Day, Big Five Night Drive & Bush Braai

 Today you head to the Greater Kruger National Park Reserve, one of South Africa's most remarkable safari destinations.
 Depending on your preference and timing, you may choose to fly, shuttle with a driver, or rent a vehicle to complete the drive yourself.